Triads-Developer/labelR/README.md

 questions used to evaluate whether workers pass your qualification test.
 As before, the primary list contains a series of sub-lists, one for each test question.
 Each sub-list is comprised of three elements.
-The first and second element are strings, which contain the texts for documents 1 and 2 of a pairwise comparison, respectively.
+The first and second elements are strings, which contain the texts for documents 1 and 2 of a pairwise comparison, respectively.
 The third element is a numeric integer indicating which element of the list is the correct answer.